arduino/docs-content/content/hardware/02.uno/boards/uno-q/datasheet/datasheet.md

 | OpenGL Shading Language (GLSL) | 1.40                             |
 | OpenGL ES Shading Language     | 3.10 ES                          |

-<p style="text-align: justify;">The Mesa graphics stack provides full support for standard OpenGL extensions and features.
+<p style="text-align: justify;">The Mesa graphics stack provides support for standard OpenGL extensions and features.
 Applications using OpenGL, OpenGL ES, or Vulkan will automatically use hardware acceleration without additional configuration.
 Standard graphics utilities such as <code>mesa-utils</code> and <code>vulkan-tools</code> work out of the box on the UNO Q.</p>

 <div style="background-color: rgba(0, 170, 228, 0.2); border-left: 6px solid rgba(0, 120, 180, 1); margin: 20px 0; padding: 15px;">
- <strong>Note:</strong> The OpenGL and Vulkan drivers are available through the <strong>freedreno (OpenGL/OpenGL ES)</strong> and <strong>turnip (Vulkan)</strong> open-source Mesa drivers, providing full transparency and community support.
-While the Adreno 702 hardware supports Vulkan 1.1, the current driver implementation provides Vulkan 1.0.318 with ongoing development for additional features.
+  <strong>Note:</strong> The OpenGL and Vulkan drivers are available through the <strong>freedreno (OpenGL/OpenGL ES)</strong> and <strong>turnip (Vulkan)</strong> open-source Mesa drivers, providing transparency and community support.
+While the Adreno 702 hardware supports Vulkan 1.1, the current driver implementation provides Vulkan 1.0.318. <strong>There are no UNO Q-specific OpenGL or Vulkan examples.
+However, standard Mesa utilities and examples from the Mesa project can be used as references.</strong>
 </div>

 ### Video Acceleration